adrsed/Hunter-s-Trix-Metadata-Parser/README.md

 the command line.
 4. The directory containing the files (and other data) is supplied via the command line instead of having to change variables in the file.
+5. There is an additional script to process multiple shows at once.

 Tested on Windows and Linux.